remy/remysharp.com/public/drafts/beginners-guide-to-stripe-integration.md

 $ now $(sed -e 's/^/-e /' .env)
 ```

+One caveat with the expression above: your `.env` file can't contain comments and can't contain spaces.

 Or you can use a product like [surge.sh](https://surge.sh) or Heroku, or anything that you're comfortable with.

 ## 6. Tax